viiviss/MyWeatherApp/README.md

 ## Features

-- Search weather by entering a city or country name.
+- Search weather by entering a city or country name
 - Display current weather and 7-day forecast
 - Switch between light and dark themes
 - Toggle between Celsius and Fahrenheit